"Engage" Design System — Case Study

 • Component specifications, behaviors, and guidelines.

-As a testament to its success, the design system has successfully supported the extensive requirements of the Emgage App Platform and the numerous applications deployed by its clients without issue.
-Supporting large-scale changes such as a complete re-work of the input validation experience.
+As a testament to its success, the design system has reliably supported the Emgage App Platform and numerous client-built applications, handleing large-scale changes—including a complete re-work of the input validation experience.

 How I got there